-Miscommunication is one of the most common causes of adverse patient events in the physician’s office setting.
-Telephone communication, a critical part of the patient’s overall care and management, presents a significant area of liability exposure.
+Miscommunication is one of the most common causes of adverse patient events in the physician’s office setting according to a closed claims analysis by The Doctors Company.
+The analysis found that telephone communication, a critical part of the patient’s overall care and management, presents a significant area of liability exposure.

 Telephone triage guidelines require accurate assessment without the benefit of a face-to-face encounter.
 For this reason, only licensed professional staff with appropriate training should provide telephone assessments.
 Required qualifications and training should be clearly defined in the job descriptions of personnel who perform telephone triage.
-Staff members who take initial calls should have written protocols that include specific examples of questions to ask the caller, recommended responses for minor problems, and an outline of the types of calls to refer immediately to a physician or schedule for an office appointment.
+Staff members who take initial calls should have written protocols that include specific examples of questions to ask the caller, recommended responses for minor problems, and an outline of the types of calls that require an office visit, transfer to the physician, or an immediate call to emergency services.

 Instruct patients to dial 911 in situations that involve (but are not limited to) allergic reactions, chest pain, eye injuries, burns, or shortness of breath/wheezing.
 Office staff should have identified situations in which the patient should be told to hang up and dial 911.
-Certainly, if the patient is unable to dial 911, he or she should be kept on the line while another staff member calls 911.
+If the patient is unable to dial 911, keep the patient on the line while another staff member calls 911.

-Triage algorithms can assist registered nurses or mid-level practitioners in documenting telephone conversations.
+Triage algorithms can assist registered nurses or advanced practice providers in responding to patients and documenting telephone conversations.
 The physician should review all telephone triage decisions.
-If a patient needs to be seen in the EMD, the physician should phone the EMD with a presumptive diagnosis or a description of symptoms.
+If a patient needs to be seen in the ED, the physician should phone the ED with a presumptive diagnosis or a description of symptoms.

-Advice protocols have been used in physician practices to ensure consistency in the information collected, recommendations made, and documentation of telephone interactions between patients and physicians or nurses.
+Advice protocols have been used in physician practices to ensure consistency in the information collected, recommendations made, and documentation of telephone interactions between patients and clinicians.
 Some protocols provide triage guidelines for licensed staff responding to callers who have specific problems and associated symptoms.

-Advice parameters help registered nurses and mid-level practitioners decide where and when patients should access treatment.
-Protocols can also provide guidance as to when further telephone assessment may be inappropriate.
+Advice parameters help registered nurses and advanced practice providers decide where and when patients should access treatment.
+Protocols can also provide guidance about when further telephone assessment may be inappropriate.
 For example, one set of protocols addresses common concerns in newborns, such as cradle cap, circumcision care, and umbilical cord problems.
-The protocol can include the warning, “Exercise extreme caution when assessing infants [and that] any suspicion of illness indicates an evaluation is appropriate.”
+The protocol can include the warning, “Exercise extreme caution when assessing infants.
+Any suspicion of illness indicates that an evaluation is appropriate.”

 Telephone advice protocols are not intended to lead to medical diagnoses.
 This limitation should be made clear to all staff and to any patients who call.
 Published telephone advice protocols are available from various sources.
 If used, the protocols should be reviewed and adapted by physicians to meet the specific needs of the practice and to ensure that the protocol is in accordance with the standards of care.
 It is important to ensure that nurses or other licensed professionals giving telephone advice conform to the state’s practice acts and have specific training, experience, and competence in telephone assessment techniques.

 Failure to follow scope-of-practice requirements by non-clinical personnel is a common malpractice liability issue in physician offices.
-To minimize your liability, implement appropriate job descriptions for all categories of office staff, and never allow staff to act outside their scope of practice.
+Unlicensed personnel should not provide telephone advice.
+To minimize your liability, implement appropriate job descriptions for all categories of office staff, and never allow staff to act outside the scope of practice.